matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 Since there may be multiple membership state events with renewals over time, event validity is based on the attestation in the room state at (before) the event.
-If the attestation has expired in the room state at (before) the event, the attestation is considered invalid - newer attestations must not be considered.
+If the attestation has expired in the room state at (before) the event, the attestation is considered invalid - newer attestations must not be considered when determining the validity period.

 #### Authorisation rules

-Events will continue to refer to the membership event as an auth event, with the main difference being that the referred-to membership event will now contain an attestation.
+Events will continue to refer to the membership event as an auth event, with the main difference being that the referred-to membership event will now contain one or more attestations.

 Authorisation rules will be updated to include extra clauses, that events should only be accepted for a specific UDK as long as there is:

 1. A valid attestation for the UDK in the referred membership event;
-2. The event falls inclusive of the `"origin_server_ts"` and the `"expires"` of the attestation.
+2. The event falls inclusive of the `"origin_server_ts"` and the `"expires"` of the attestation;

-To cover the possibility of an attestation not being renewed, soft-fail rules will be updated to include extra clauses, that events should be soft-failed unless there
+3. An `m.room.member` event with an `"attestation"` section must contain a signature from the UPK.

-is:
+To cover the possibility of an attestation not being renewed, soft-fail rules will be updated to include extra clauses, that events should be soft-failed when received as new events unless there is:

 1. A valid attestation for the UDK in the current room state;
 2. The event falls before the `"expires"` timestamp of the attestation.